Skip to content ↓

 We have chosen to define Spirituality as not being something we can see, it is something we feel.
 It is inside ourselves and also bigger than ourselves.
 We believe Spirituality is a deeply personal journey (and evolves on its own pathway) and is not dependent on religious affiliation.
 Spirituality helps us to understand ourselves and our place in the world.
 It makes our spirit shine.

 We have a whole-school shared 'Language of Spirituality'.
-This includes using the concepts of windows, mirrors and doors.
+This includes using the concepts of:

 Spirituality is not taught, but it is an interwoven part of all aspects of school life at Westleigh Methodist.